dtonhofer/prolog_notes/other_notes/about_list_processing/README.md

 (in particular, when programming [`reverse/2`](https://eu.swi-prolog.org/pldoc/doc_for?object=reverse/2)) or when your problem's structure demands that at each activation, previous results be used for computation.

-Create a predicate that performs a recursive call at last position and which
+**Write a predicate that performs a recursive call at last position and which:**

 In the head: